michael-stowe/dongle/README.md

-dongle
+Dongle
 ======

-Classic style rpg with terrible artwork.
+Dongle is a classic style rpg with terrible artwork.
+(Written in python)